Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

        Error
      - 3070
      - 200
      - A required filter was not included in the request.
 Which filters are required will depend on the report and the service being called.
-For example, if the service requires that the request define the Platform name and no Platform filter is included, an exception would be returned.
-In general, the omission of a required filter would be viewed as an <em>Error</em>; however, if the service is able to process the request using a default value then a <em>Warning</em> can be returned.
-The additional Data element of the exception should name the missing filter.
+The server should list the names of the missing filters in the additional Data element.

+       Note: If begin_date or end_date is missing, the server must return Exception 1030.
+If the service requires a platform parameter, and platform is missing, the server also should return Exception 1030.

+       Note: Currently there are no other required report filters, so this Exception should not occur.